peschee/JIRA-Counter/README.md

 ### Chrome ###

 - Download `jira-counter_chrome.x.x.crx` extension from the list of downloads
-- Open it in Chrome and follow the instructions to install
+- Open it in Chrome (File → Open) and follow the instructions to install

 Caveats